Lease Buyout Calculator

 • Remaining Lease Payments is the sum of all future scheduled payments.

-• Residual Value is the predetermined value of the asset at the end of the lease.
+• Residual Value is the asset's predetermined value at lease end.

-• Buyout Option Fee is any specific charge to exercise the purchase option.
+• Buyout Option Fee is any charge to exercise the purchase option.

 • Buyout Discount is any incentive offered to reduce the buyout price.

-πŸ’‘ To understand the asset's future worth, our Lease Residual Value Calculator can help you estimate this critical component.
+💡 To estimate the asset's future worth, our Lease Residual Value Calculator can help you understand this critical component.

 Calculating a Lease Buyout: A Practical Example